-Join John Derry for an in-depth discussion in this video Installing custom content, part of Painting with Particle Brushes in Painter.
+Join John Derry for an in-depth discussion in this video Installing custom content, part of Painter: Painting with Particle Brushes.

 - [Voiceover] For this course, I'm gonna be providing a custom library.
 A brush library.
 And you'll find it in the custom content.
 It's called Cosmic Particle Brushes Brush Category.
 So we want to add that to Painter.
 So I'm gonna go to documents.
 I just want to open up this quick file here in Painter.
 And let's go ahead and install this now.
 So I'm gonna go up to the brushes menu, go down to import, and we want to import a category.